OpenSmock/PharoZeroMQ/README.md

 + _Get Socket Option_ : This method doesn't seem to work, the error obtained is : 'Ressource Temporarily Unavailable' no matter what was tried regarding the type of arguments.

 + _Set Socket Option_ : Works with ByteArrays, so the use of ZMQ_SUBSCRIBE and UNSUBSCRIBE is possible as well as for other options that take same types arguments.
-There is however the same issue with getsockopt for any other type requested by the method.
+There is however the same issue than getsockopt for any other type requested by the method.

++ _Library for other OS_ : For now, the only available library on this repository is zmq.dll which is for Windows.
+A zmq.so and zmq.dylib would let other OSs users use this repository.

 ## Getting Started